dipraj-advirkar/Overthewire-solutions-/README.md

 "<!-- hint: password for webuser natas8 is in /etc/natas_webpass/natas8 -->"

-Now, you have to do path traversal after url you have to add they given hint path to get password.
+Now, you have to do path traversal after url you have to add the given hint path to get the password.
 Like this,
 "http://natas7.natas.labs.overthewire.org/index.php?page=/etc/natas_webpass/natas8"

-After that you will get password for next level natas8
+After that, you will get the password for the next level natas8

 "a6bZCNYwdKqN5cGP11ZdtPg0iImQQhAB "